-Note: We ran this analysis this by comparing a deep discount 5-year fixed (i.e., one that was 150 bps over the 5-year bond) to the average variable rate over the following five years, based on prime – 0.70%.
-Obviously this isn’t scientific, mainly because of the sample size, and because discounts were never this big in prior decades.
-But discounts should stay in this ballpark going forward—barring further government changes.
-Moshe Milevsky did similar research in which he backtested bigger discounts on historical data.
-He found that variables will about three-quarters of the time.
-But his study relied on posted rates which are less realistic today.)
+Note: We ran this analysis this by comparing a discount 5-year fixed (i.e., one that was 150 bps over the 5-year bond) to the average variable rate over the following five years, based on prime – 0.70%.
+Obviously this isn’t scientific, mainly because of the sample size, the fact that rates have been downtrending long-term, and because discounts were never this big in prior decades.
+But discounts should stay in this ballpark or better going forward—barring further government changes.

 Variable rates aren’t as risky as many think; at least they haven’t been in the past.

 You could have taken a variable rate at almost any point during the biggest rate increases of the modern era—and still saved more than a 5-year fixed.

 Long-term deflationary trends and debt-gorged consumers (who can’t spend as much as they used to) also favour a floating rate strategy.
 The lower inflation remains, the less chance the BoC will take away the low-rate punch bowl.